 Near the end of our walk we visited the Palazzo dei Normanni.
 Its foundations date back to Punic times (8th century BC), and subsequent rulers added this and that and made it a hodgepodge of styles.
 The Royal Apartments still serve as the seat of government in Sicilia, so it is often closed to the public when parliament is in session.
 We were lucky to visit on a Saturday so we could see the Royal Apartments.
 Our tour was in Italian (most of them are), but our guide took pity on us and drew us aside in every room to point out the main features and relate the history (in beautiful English).

-With that we hopped on a bus and returned to the hotel to join the rest of the tour group for our introductory dinner.
-Our great group—two from the United States, four from Australia (two men and one couple), and a couple from Korea—made for such a nice cultural experience inside the van, at our daily lunches, and in the bar each evening.
+We then hopped on a bus and returned to the hotel to join the rest of the tour group for our introductory dinner.
+Our great group—the two of us from the United States, two men and one couple from Australia, and a couple from Korea—made for such a nice cultural experience inside the van, at our daily lunches, and in the bar each evening.
 Hats off to you all, John, Gerilynn, Russell, Ross, the Kims, and Kate!